karlek/reason/README.md

 Reason is a roguelike written in golang.
 The name is a reference to the japanese word for freedom: jiyuu/jiyū (自由).
 The direct translation of the kanji is: self (自) and reason (由).

+Some trivia: the old package name was "Worc".
+It's named after an old World of Warcraft movie called ["World of roguecraft"](http://www.roguecraft.com/episode1.html).

 API documentation
 -----------------